Socket Emitting

 const payload = { message, user: "Me", timestamp: Date.now() };

-// Emit the event with payload and acknowledgement
+// Emit the event with payload as an options object

 setMessage("");